patooworld/PWCloud/Microsoft-Ignite-lab.md

 # Introduction

 Welcome to Microsoft Ignite!
-In this session, you will learn to build your own extensions for [SQL Operations Studio](https://aka.ms/sqlopsstudio).
-SQL Operations Studio is a data management tool that enables you to work with SQL Server, Azure SQL DB and SQL DW from Windows, macOS and Linux.
+In this session, you will learn to build your own extensions for [Azure Data Studio](https://aka.ms/azuredatastudio).
+Azure Data Studio is a data management tool that enables you to work with SQL Server, Azure SQL DB and SQL DW from Windows, macOS and Linux.
 In addition to providing core functionality like a rich T-SQL editing experience, we also provide an Extension Marketplace where the community can contribute their own **Extensions** so that anyone can use the extension.

 These extensions are generally lighted up through our **Dashboard**, where users can quickly monitor and troubleshoot their databases.